JeremyACase/ubiquia/docs/ubiquia-design-doc.md

 - Distributed failures in a DAG may be harder to diagnose than in statically defined pipelines.

 ---

-### Vectorization-as-a-Service

-**Pros:**
-- Centralized vectorization abstracts away model internals and supports multiple LLMs.
-- Standardizes vector generation for use in QDrant, logging, or downstream planning.
-- Can be scaled and optimized independently of the Flow Service pipeline.

-**Cons:**
-- Adds latency if called synchronously during event processing.
-- Introduces a single point of failure in LLM-dependent workflows.
-- Versioning and embedding drift must be tracked and reconciled over time.

 ## Contributors
 * __Jeremy Case__: jeremycase@odysseyconsult.com